Marshfield, Missouri

-Marshfield is a city in Missouri and the county seat of Webster County, Missouri.
-As of the 2010 census, the city population was 6,633.
+Marshfield is a city in and the county seat of Webster County, Missouri.
 As of the 2020 census, Marshfield had a population of 7,458.
-It is part of the Springfield, Missouri, metropolitan area.
+As of 2024, the population is estimated to be 7,935.
+It is part of the Springfield metropolitan area.

 History

 Marshfield was platted in 1855, taking its name from Marshfield, Massachusetts.
 A post office called Marshfield has been in operation since 1856.
-The county seat was donated by William T. Burford.
+Marshfield is the county seat of Webster County and sits on land donated by William T. Burford and C.F.
+Dryden.

 The Hosmer Dairy Farm Historic District and Rainey Funeral Home Building are listed on the National Register of Historic Places.

 Marshfield is home to the only intersection of the TransAmerica Bicycle Trail and U.S. Route 66.